blog-post-image

 Since ticks can transmit other diseases, doctors may perform additional tests to detect other pathogens, such as Anaplasma, Babesia, or Powassan virus.

-The cost of these confirmatory tests varies between approximately 140 and 500 RON, depending on the chosen laboratory and the type of test required.
+The cost of these confirmatory tests varies between approximately 140 and 500 Lei, depending on the chosen laboratory and the type of test required.
 In Romania, laboratories that conduct PCR molecular tests for detecting Borrelia include Borrelia Centrum (Borrelia Centrum) in Bucharest, Bioclinica, Synevo, and MedLife, with Borrelia Centrum standing out for its more advanced and varied range of analyses in the field, being a specialized laboratory in such investigations.

 What are the treatments for Lyme Disease?